 Caffè e distillati (digestive)

-An important tip is to book on a cooler day if you can, the tram
+An important tip is to book on a cooler day if possible, the tram

 is not air conditioned so on a very hot evening it could be a little